ExeterBScDTS/IoC-Summer-2019-Python/README.md

 # IoC-Summer-2019-Python

-## Insitute of Coding Summer School - University of Exeter - 2019 - Python
+## Institute of Coding Summer School - University of Exeter - 2019 - Python

 Teaching resources for a one week introduction to programming in Python for students with no previous programming experience.